 Monitor the site

 Monitor the site activity at regular interval and check, if any unusual activity noticed.
-Most of the backups are automated and delete the old backups, so if we didn’t notice the hack within the backup available dates, the backups will overwritten with the new hacked data.
+Most of the backups are automated and delete the old backups, so if we didn’t notice the hack within the backup available dates, the backups will be overwritten with the new hacked data.
+If you are looking for a backup solution, you can check our Backup services

 How to find the way it is hacked